How to Make a Location-Based App?

 #5.
 Augmented reality and games

-The Pokemon Go game that had conquered the world in 2016 also uses a location feature.
-Based on GPS and Google maps, the application allows you to "catch Pokemon" throughout the city.
+The Pokemon Go game which had conquered the world in 2016 also uses a location feature.
+Based on GPS and Google maps, the mobile application allows you to "catch Pokemon" throughout the city.
 Moreover, the service carries a social aspect and unites gamers into teams.
 Therefore, if you have to make an exciting mobile game, think about the question of how to create a location-based app, it'll be the right way to translate your idea into reality.

 #6.
-Search for services, recommendations, discounts
+Finding services, recommendations, discounts

-Applications of this type include Yelp and Foursquare which give users the opportunity to compile ratings of different institutions and dining places after visiting them.
+GPS apps of this type include Yelp and Foursquare which give users the opportunity to compile ratings of different institutions and dining places after visiting them.